top of page

 Greece, the quiet origin

-Long before the Renaissance filled Italy with marble statues and luminous ideas, Southern Italy was Greek.
+Long before the Renaissance filled Italy with marble and light, Southern Italy was Greek.
 Literally.

-These values seeped into local customs, language, and even the Italian worldview.
-So when you hear a phrase like “Extraordinari, come i tutti altri” in a movie filmed in Tuscany, it may sound Italian… but its essence?
-Deeply Greek.
+So when you hear "Extraordinari, come i tutti altri" in a movie filmed in Tuscany, it sounds Italian.
+But its essence?
+It travelled there from somewhere older.

-That Italian phrase I heard?
-In Greek, it might sound like this:
+In Greek, the phrase might sound like this:

 "Σπουδαίοι, όπως όλοι οι άλλοι."